2 Sisters Food Group

-2 Sisters Food Group, a subsidiary of Boparan Holdings Ltd, is a privately owned food manufacturing company with head offices in Birmingham, England primarily focusing on private label manufacturing for retailer and food service markets.
-Established in 1993 by entrepreneur Ranjit Singh Boparan as a frozen retail poultry cutting operation, with his two sisters as Directors, and so the company name.
+2 Sisters Food Group, a subsidiary of Boparan Holdings Ltd, is a privately owned food manufacturing company with head offices in Birmingham, England, focusing on private label manufacturing for retailer and food service markets.
+It was established in 1993 by entrepreneur Ranjit Singh Boparan as a poultry cutting operation for frozen retail.
+He made his two sisters directors, which was the origin of the company name.

-As of 2022, the company covers 20 sites in the UK, six in the Netherlands, one in Ireland and one in Poland.
-It is amongst the largest food companies in the UK by turnover.
-The group employs 18,000 people, with annual sales of £3 billion.
+As of 2022, the company operates 20 sites in the UK, six in the Netherlands, one in Ireland and one in Poland.
+It is amongst the largest food companies in the UK by turnover, with annual sales of £3 billion.
+It employs 18,000 people.

-History
+Acquisitions and disposals

 In November 2000 the sites at Scunthorpe and Flixton were acquired.
 These were significant acquisitions as it meant the group would move from a poultry meat cutting operation to a primary producer.
 In September 2005 the group purchased Haughley Park near Stowmarket, allowing the business to manufacture cooked and breaded poultry.

 In June 2007 the group made four acquisitions – including Joseph Mitchell (Letham) of Forfar; Challenger Foods of Sunderland, where 400,000 chicken fillets per week are prepared for sandwich and pizza market; and the Tulip facility in Morecambe.
 In January 2008 the group bought Devon poultry firm Lloyd Maunder.
 In April 2010 the group announced the agreed acquisition of Dutch-based chicken processor Storteboom Group, with facilities in the Netherlands and Poland.
 In January 2011 the group announced it was to buy Northern Foods PLC in a deal worth £342m.
 In December 2011 Premier Foods sold its Brookes Avana business, combining RF Brookes chilled foods and Avana Bakeries, to 2 Sisters for £30m.
 In March 2013 the group announced the acquisition of the UK arm of Dutch poultry and red meat company VION.

 By August 2014 the business announced it was selling its Avana Bakeries cake business in Newport and its salads business Solway Foods in Corby, Northamptonshire.
-In January 2018 the business announced it was selling its Goodfellas pizza business to Nomad Foods.

 In January 2018, 2 Sisters reached agreement with Nomad Foods on the sale of its Goodfellas Pizza brand for £200m.

-In February 2018, Ranjit Singh Boparan announced he was stepping up into the role of President of parent company Boparan Holdings Limited and in May 2018, Ronald Kers was appointed CEO of 2 Sisters Food Group.

-In February 2023, it was announced that Kers would be stepping down from the CEO role in the summer.

-In March 2023 it was announced the Llangefni site situated in Anglesey, North Wales would close losing a total of around 700 employees.
+In March 2023 it was announced the Llangefni site situated in Anglesey, North Wales would close, resuling in the loss of around 700 jobs.

+Product issues

+In August 2014, an undercover investigation into the food poisoning bacteria campylobacter in food in the UK allegedly showed at one factory raw chicken, contaminated by being dropped on the floor, returned to the production line.
+The company disputed this claim, pointing out the footage did not prove the chicken entered the human food chain.
+The Food Standards Agency initially cleared the factory but then accepted a breach of regulations had occurred, though the company was not fined.
+In November 2014, 2 Sisters announced it had launched the most comprehensive programme in the poultry industry to reduce campylobacter levels.
+The initiative, costing £10m, would encompass the entire supply chain from farm to consumer, using interventions including blast surface chilling and 'no touch' packaging.